chmodsss/network-file-classifier/README.md

 ## Features

-- PDF text extraction using LangChain's `PyPDFLoader`
+- PDF text extraction using LangChain’s `PyPDFLoader`

-- Classification prompt enforces strict JSON output format
+- Strict classification prompt enforcing `JSON` output format for consistent, machine-readable results.

-- Output parsed and validated by Pydantic models for robust typing
+- Parsing and validation of classification output with Pydantic models, ensuring robust data typing.

-- Modular design for easy extensibility and integration with other tools
-- Batch processing of multiple PDFs in a folder
+- Parallel processing of multiple PDFs using Python’s `concurrent.futures` to speed up batch classification.

+- API rate limit enforcement via throttling, controlling LLM calls to avoid exceeding usage quotas and unexpected costs.

+- Flexible execution modes:
+  - As a standalone Python application for batch processing from command line.
+  - As a FastAPI REST API endpoint for integration with other services.
+  - As a Streamlit interactive UI web app for easy user interaction.

+- Mock classification functionality, enabling offline testing without actual LLM API calls.

+- Comprehensive logging for monitoring, debugging, and traceability.

 ---